0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2017-08-13-another-getting-starting-in-security-post.md

 Lastly, the same individuals asking for my advice have consistently inquired about prior experience that may be necessary to get their foot in the door and obtain their first job in the field.
 The recurring theme rears its head once again - it is helpful along the way, but most definitely not required.
 Those same security professionals that I know (on one level or another) differ wildly in their professional experience prior to entering the infosec field.
 Some were system administrators or network engineers for nearly a decade before making the pivot to security.
 Others (myself included) do not have such experience under their belt, but have never been at a disadvantage.

 Landing that initial job in infosec is only limited by your willingness to succeed and dedication to feeding an insatiable hunger for more knowledge (a LinkedIn profile helps too).
-As cliche as this seems, its truth is sound.
+As clich&eacute; as this seems, its truth is sound.
 This shines through when interacting with peers, perhaps discussing each other's current personal projects, and sharing a moment where you both realize your eyes are bigger than your stomach.
-Every now and again, I find myself looking at a stack of books on my shelf, or a bookmark folder filled with articles and GitHub repositories, and I can't help but take pride in the fact that despite my efforts, they will never be empty.
+This is why I will always have a stack of books on my shelf or a bookmark folder filled with articles and GitHub repositories, and despite my best efforts, they will never be empty.

 Dive Right In
 ------